-1. To continue to place more emphasis on the management of research projects and extension programs and activities.
+- 1. To continue to place more emphasis on the integration of research projects and Extension programs and activities. - 2.
+To develop nutrition and health programs across the state.

-- 2. To become more involved in developing a paraprofessional base which provides development of clientele skills to assist in program delivery within communities. - 3.
-To strengthen strategic planning preparation of extension agents and outreach staff in the delivery of programs based upon environmental screening relative to GIS enhancements. - 4.
+- 3. To become more involved in developing a paraprofessional base which provides development of clientele skills to assist in program delivery and evaluation within communities. - 4.
+To strengthen strategic planning preparation of extension agents and outreach staff in the delivery of programs based upon environmental screening relative to GIS enhancements. - 5.
 To solicit acquisitions for land to build four 1890 Extension Community Centers across the state of South Carolina.
-The centers will be equipped with office and multi-purpose spaces designed to engage clientele and communities with an array of on-site programs, projects and activities. - 5.
-To help academic areas develop new and innovative programming, degree and nondegree, in strengthening the promotion of the land grant philosophy of the University through increased research opportunities and program development in Extension. - 6.
-To continue to expand professional development training for Research and Extension staff; thereby, strengthening the skill level and expertise base for program delivery. - 7.
-To develop expanded emphasis on grant development to support Extension outreach programs and activities. - 8.
-To continue to explore and develop more collaborative partnerships within and outside of the university, with particular focus on non-land grant partners, instructors, community development agencies, etc. - 9.
-To engage faculty/staff within the university to strengthen research collaboration across departments and disciplines and encouraging the development of an international component for research, teaching, and extension programming. - 10.
-To establish niche areas in Research and Extension for program development to highlight the strength of Research programming within the University. - 11.
-To begin renovating the residential youth summer camp at Camp Harry Daniels. - 12.
+The centers will be equipped with office and multi-purpose spaces designed to engage clientele and communities with an array of on-site community programs, projects and activities. - 6.
+To help academic areas develop new and innovative programming, degree and nondegree, in strengthening the promotion of the land grant philosophy of the University through increased research opportunities and program development in Extension. - 7.
+To continue to expand professional development training for Research and Extension staff; thereby, strengthening the skill level and expertise base for program delivery. - 8.
+To develop expanded emphasis on grant development to support Extension outreach programs and activities. - 9.
+To continue to explore and develop more collaborative partnerships within and outside of the university, with particular focus on non-land grant partners, instructors, community development agencies, etc. - 10.
+To engage faculty/staff within the university to strengthen research collaboration across departments and disciplines and encouraging the development of an international component for research, teaching, and extension programming. - 11.
+To establish niche areas in Research and Extension for program development to highlight the strength of Research programming within the University. - 12.
+To begin renovating Camp Harry Daniels Human Development Center. - 13.
 To establish an 1890 Research Farm Demonstration Laboratory at Camp Harry Daniels.